 Businesses that focus on residential, commercial, institutional, and industrial building design are contained within the Architectural Services sector (North American Industry Classification System 541310).
 Table 128 shows the number of establishments, employment, and total annual payroll for Building Architectural Services.
-The code change proposals the Statewide CASE Team is proposing for the 2022 code cycle would potentially impact all firms within the Architectural Services sector.
+The code change proposals the Statewide CASE Team is proposing for the 2022 code cycle would potentially impact a subset of firms within the Architectural Services sector.
 The Statewide CASE Team anticipates the impacts for the residential attic insulation submeasures to affect firms that focus on single family and low-rise multifamily construction.

-There is not a North American Industry Classification System (NAICS)31 code specific for energy consultants.
-Instead, businesses that focus on consulting related to building energy efficiency are contained in the Building Inspection Services sector (NAICS 541350), which is comprised of firms primarily engaged in the physical inspection of residential and nonresidential buildings.32 It is not possible to determine which business establishments within the Building Inspection Services sector are focused on energy efficiency consulting.
-The information shown in Table 128 provides an upper bound indication of the size of this sector in California.
+There is not a North American Industry Classification System (NAICS)30 code specific for energy consultants.
+Instead, businesses that focus on consulting related to building energy efficiency are contained in the Building Inspection Services sector (NAICS 541350), which is comprised of firms primarily engaged in the physical inspection of